 The prophet knew a solution to the world’s woes would come to the most unlikely of places — on the far side of the Jordan, to “Galilee of the Gentiles.”
 The Jewish people were not likely to turn to the Galileans for answers but Isaiah urged them to keep their eyes open.
 A time would come when there was no more gloom or anguish and God’s glory was visible on earth, he reminded them.

 The fullness of time

-He shined light in the darkness.
+He shined the light in the darkness because He IS the light.
 Increased gladness.
 Broke the yoke of burden.
 Became our Wonderful Counselor, our Mighty God, Eternal Father, our Prince of Peace.
 An unending reign.
 Offered eternal peace, justice, and righteousness.

 “The zeal of the Lord of hosts will accomplish this,” Isaiah promised, and it did.

 If Isaiah is right, and he is, why don’t we have peace, justice, and righteousness?
 There’s a simple, hard answer.
 We’re not much different from the people of Isaiah’s time, and we still look to the world for answers.
 We still want Jesus plus something else.

 The people in Isaiah’s time wanted a military leader who would make Israel great and powerful.
 They wanted world domination, not a world surrendered to God alone.

 Light in the darkness with unending joy isn’t quite the same, is it?
 Light, joy, and peace are infinitely better but only if we’re willing to surrender the world and cling to the One who conquered sin and death.

 Promises of God fulfilled in Jesus plus nothing